sapegin/washingcode-book/manuscript/book.md

 }

 function ingredientToString(options) {
-  const {name, quantity} = options;
+  const { name, quantity } = options;
   return `{name} (${quantity})`;
 }

-function ingredientToString({name, quantity}) {
+function ingredientToString({ name, quantity }) {
   return `{name} (${quantity})`;
 }
 ```

 I personally prefer the last one for the reasons I explain in the _Naming is hard_ section, but I wouldn’t ask another developer to change their code just because they use another option: they are all fine.

 I can probably a whole book of such examples.
 Next time you review someone else’s code and want to ask them to change a piece of code, ask yourself: does it really makes code more readable and maintainable or just makes it look for familiar to me.
 If it’s the latter, please don’t write that comment.

 ### How to choose the right code style

 Choose [the most popular code style](https://blog.sapegin.me/all/javascript-code-styles/), unless a deviation significantly improves readability or maintainability of the code.

 Automate as much as possible.
 [Prettier](https://prettier.io/) formats code with almost zero config, which saves enormous amount of time while you write code, read someone else’s code or discuss code style in your team.

 The last point is especially important: developers could waste days arguing where to put spaces in the code, which doesn’t matter at all, but everyone has an opinion on it.